About Teaching English in Russia

 Want to know what it’s really like?
 Check out this video from Chris at Teaching Revolution:

 These will vary from employer to employer, but the most common requirements are:

 - Bachelor’s degree (sometimes preferred but not required)

 Being a native speaker is generally required to be able to teach English in Russia.
 Having said this, it may be possible to secure a job as a non-native speaker if you’re fluent, but it’s highly recommended that you’re TEFL certified as this will increase your chances of finding work.
-There are other countries which are less strict on their teachers being native speakers, so you could always check these out too.
+There are other countries that are less strict on their teachers being native speakers (or open to non-TEFL holders), so you could always check these out too.

 Most schools and employers require their teachers to be TEFL certified and having one will certainly give you an advantage over those without, both in the job hunt and pay.
 If you’re a native speaker you may still find work without TEFL certification, but having one prepares you well for the world of teaching English, especially in a country that loves their grammar!